 Nina Lipkowitz was born and spent most of her adult life in New York City, where she received a degree in art history.
 She later studied almost everything offered at the Art Students League.

 Fueled by her endless curiosity and deep belief in the power of spirit Nina has been a sculptor, a potter, a painter, a guide and educator at the American Museum of Natural History and a yoga teacher.
 Today, living in Great Barrington, MA, in the magical Berkshires, she has found the freedom to explore her many voices.

-Nina and her husband, photographer and master printer John Lipkowitz are founding members of the artist-owned 510 Warren Street Gallery in Hudson, NY a member of the Guild of Berkshire Artists and a life-time member of the Art Students League of New York.
+Nina and her husband, photographer and master printer John Lipkowitz are founding members of the artist-owned 510 Warren Street Gallery in Hudson, NY a member of the Guild of Berkshire Artists, and a lifetime member of the Art Students League of New York.
 She has shown her work in both group and one-woman shows throughout the United States.
 Her work can be found in private collections throughout North America and Europe.
 Please contact the artist at firstname.lastname@example.org for information on purchasing and exhibiting her work.